GhostKraft/Archlinux2019-reinstall/README.md

 # ArchLinux Fast reinstall v1.0.0 (EN)
 ###############################################################
 # Description
 This script will reinstall the system on already created partitions without formatting home in order to save personal data and files.
+This script only works if the home partition is separate from the root partition.
 MBR markup with BIOS.

 sda1 boot | sda2 swap | sda3 root | sda4 extended | sda5 home